pin-people/event_people_go/README.md

 There are 3 main interfaces to use `EventPeople` on your project:

-- Calling `EventPeople.NewEmitter().Trigger(event []*EventPeople.Event)` inside your project;
+- Calling `EventPeople.TriggerEmitter(event []*EventPeople.Event)` inside your project;
-- Calling `EventPeople.NewListener().On(eventName string)` inside your project;
+- Calling `EventPeople.ListenTo(eventName string)` inside your project;
-- Or extending `EventPeople.BaseListeners` and use it as a daemon.
+- Or extending `EventPeople.BaseListener` and use it as a daemon.

 ### Using the Emitter

-You can emit events on your project passing an `EventPeople.Event` instance to the `EventPeople.NewEmitter().Trigger` method.
+You can emit events on your project passing an `EventPeople.Event` instance to the `EventPeople.TriggerEmitter` method.
 Doing this other services that are subscribed to these events will receive it.

 ```golang
 import (